WSUReuther/SuperManual/docs/01_accessioning.md

 12.	**Restrictions Apply?** Check if there are **ANY** restrictions on the collection.
 13.	**Publish?** Do **NOT** check.
 14.	**Access Restrictions?** Check if there are any access restrictions.
-15. A**ccess Restrictions Note**: Describe any access restrictions.
+15.	**Access Restrictions Note**: Describe any access restrictions.
-16. Use Restrictions?
-Check if there are any use restrictions.
+16.	**Use Restrictions?** Check if there are any use restrictions.
 17.	**Use Restrictions Note**: Describe any use restrictions.
+18. **Classification 1**: Select the primary collecting area for this accession (e.g., AFT, AFSCME, ALUA_URBAN, AV, WSU, etc.)
+19. **Classification 2**: Select only if there is a secondary collecting area for this accession.
+This will generally only be the case for accessions that are *both* primarily AV and fall into another collecting area (e.g., AFT, AFSCME, ALUA_LABOR, SEIU, UAW, etc.)
+20. **Location 1**: Enter the physical location of the accession.
+21. **Location 2**: Use this only if there is some signficant secondary location for the accession that cannot easily be communicated in Location 1.
+Not that this field is primarily maintained for legacy purposes and generally should not be used.

 ![Basic Information](img/aspace_accession_basic_info.png)